cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 ### Configuring Scaling

-The default scaleUpTrigger duration is 30 minutes.
+The default [`scaleUpTrigger`](https://github.com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md#webhook-driven-scaling) duration is 30 minutes.
 The time should be adjusted with `webhook_startup_timeout` to best fit your maximum job duration.
-If this time is too short, it can interrupt work since the autoscaler will assume any activity from the webhook has been resolved.
-Think of this as a way to tidy up jobs that might not finish cleanly or could be stuck.
-No particular time will fit all scenarios so you should expect to adjust this once you have a workload to test with.
+You should ensure the duration allows for backlog clearance.
+Project maintainers suggest "30m," but it depends on job lengths and maxReplicas.
+Use "30m" for low-backlog pools, and "2h30m" for high-backlog pools, like package building.
+Previously, "2m" was recommended, but it's insufficient.
+Update deployments to "30m" or consult with customers.

 You can read more about
 [scaling runners](https://github.com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md)